VirtoCommerce/vc-module-image-tools/README.md

 ## Running Multiple tasks

-You can select multiple task and run them in the task list or run just one task from the task blade.
+You can select multiple tasks and run them in the task list or run just one task from the task blade.

 ![image](https://user-images.githubusercontent.com/20122385/36430796-b68279c6-165e-11e8-8e02-ae75e7a11f66.png)